 This is the way that you put the rest of your application in ‘test mode’, if you will.
 This is the big-picture view, one that will set the admissions committee at ease—simply because it reaffirms your academic capabilities—and your potential to become a notable alum.
 Letters of recommendation should be requested strategically, and it should enhance your application.
 They should come from relevant individuals—i.e., professors, employers, former internship supervisors—who can attest to your ability to succeed.

 Bottom Line.
-Ultimately, there are many factors that come into play when it comes to college admissions.
+Ultimately, college admissions have many factors that come into play.
 However, the key point to keep in mind, is that you should enjoy your time in high school while making productivity a regular part of your routine.
 Be well-rounded, but don’t do it just for the resume—make sure you enjoy what you’re doing and focus in on an area you’re passionate about, because you’ll perform much better.